 The Lull telehandler was created in 1959 by Legrand “shorty” Lull in Minnesota.
 His company became Lull Engineering Inc in 1963, then was acquired by Stamatakis Industries before declaring bankruptcy in 1992.

 At this time it was purchased and owned by a man named Badger Bazen from Johnsonville, S.C. who changed the name to Lull Industries and finally Lull International.
-Over the next few years the Lull name was passed around some more, joining The Harbour Group of St Louis in 1996 which made it a division of SkyTak.
-In 2003, after a few more company ownership shuffles, JLG acquired the Lull name and used the brand recognition to lead the way for the North American market.
+Over the next few years, the Lull name was passed around some more, joining The Harbour Group of St Louis in 1996 which made it a division of SkyTak.
+In 2003, after a few more company ownership shuffles, JLG acquired the Lull name and used brand recognition to lead the way for the North American market.

 Despite the many twists and turns that the Lull name has seen it grew to become a recognized brand name for a material handler.
-In fact it has been used synonymously for the term “telehandler” and some people refer to the machine simply as a “lull”.
+In fact, it has been used synonymously for the term “telehandler” and some people refer to the machine simply as a “lull”.

-A division of JLG, the Lull telehandler line is on it’s way to extinction.
+A division of JLG, the Lull telehandler line is on its way to extinction.
 JLG announced in 2014 that they would cease all production of Lull telehandlers in 2015 but would continue to service these machines beyond that time.
 This decision was made in response to a market decline for this particular model and increased EPA (Environmental Protection Agency) engine standards.

 The Lull models of telehandler are the Lull 644E-42, 944E-42 and 1044C-45 Series II.